The Day Job Gallery 2

 Police Constables 417 Sidney Whitcombe and 281 Cyril Charles Paget at Tewkesbury Fair 1936.
 (Gloucestershire Police Archives URN 2121)

 Group of Constables Thought to be at Lydney Back row Left to right : unknown; Kenneth Fairbanks; unknown; Henry Drinkwater; Front row left to right : Joe Reeks; unknown; Jack Squires; Albert Carter; J McKnight.
-Seated on on floor - unknown Joe Reeks served 1936-1966 Henry Drinkwater 1936-1966 (Gloucestershire Police Archives URN 1688)
+Seated on on floor - unknown Joe Reeks served 1936-1966 Henry Drinkwater 1936-1966 Jack Squire 1930-1955 (Gloucestershire Police Archives URN 1688)

 An unknown Civic event showing Police Constable Tom Pittaway in crowd 1938.
 Doing the day job in all weathers.
 (Gloucestershire Police Archive URN 923)